pantheon-systems/documentation/source/docs/articles/sites/code/pantheon-yml.md

 3. If the file contents are invalid, it will reject the commit.
 4. Once committed, the platform makes a copy of the file and sends it to our automation infrastructure provider.
 5. When developers run workflows identified in the file’s `workflows:` section, it will perform the user-specified operations before or after the platform workflow runs.
-6. If project configurations have changed, the platform will deploy those changes to the site environments.
+6. If project configuration has changed, the platform will deploy those changes to the environment where the pantheon.yml file was deployed.